Robert-Hughes/SanctuaryPlayer/native/OXIDEAV.md

 clock freezes naturally.
 For media with no audio track, the earlier video-only clock remains as the fallback and still stalls when no decoded video is buffered.

+The audio and video frames arrive through one ordered, bounded session channel, so back-pressure must be decided for the A/V session as a whole.
+The first audio version incorrectly stopped draining that shared channel as soon as the four-frame video target was full.
+If audio messages were waiting behind those video frames, the PCM ring could empty, the audio master clock would stop, and the four future video frames could never become due: a stable self-stall.
+The corrected policy keeps draining while **either** forward target still needs data and stops only when both the video queue (four frames) and audio queue (about 500 ms) are ready.
+A separate eight-frame video hard cap drops excess decoded video if unusual output ordering is needed to reach pending audio; the audio ring retains its own hard capacity/headroom guard.

+Runtime diagnostics are intentionally always available on stderr while native playback is active.
+Once per second Sanctuary prints playback state, master-clock position, the current pump/back-pressure reason, executor/sink completion, video queue depth/front/ back PTS plus received/presented/dropped counts, and audio stream/preroll state, queued and free PCM duration, played-sample count, and underrun counters.
+The sink also emits a rate-limited line when the two-message session channel is full before it blocks.
+Play, pause, audio-clock anchoring, preroll completion, and audio device play/pause transitions are logged as discrete events.
+These diagnostics are intended to distinguish decoder, session-channel, video-queue, audio-ring, and device-clock stalls without requiring a profiler.

 Because audio is now authoritative, real A/V sessions currently expose only 1.0x playback.
 Pitch-preserving time stretch/tempo control is a separate milestone; the UI must not move the media clock faster or slower than the samples actually consumed by